Es Migjorn Gran: History

 Es Migjorn Gran began as a modest rural settlement in the 18th century and was initially part of the district of Es Mercadal.
 In 1989, the surrounding area of Es Migjorn Gran was established as an independent municipality, making it one of the newest and smallest on the islands.
 Historically, Es Migjorn has been a tranquil village characterized by narrow streets and a handful of tapas bars.
 The focal point of the village is the small church of San Cristobal located in the town center, serving as its primary landmark.

 Comparable to other regions of Menorca, Es Migjorn district is home to several prehistoric sites, notably abandoned settlements known as talaiots and caves in the hillsides.

 Geography

-Situated in the central south of Menorca, Es Migjorn Gran is one of the principal towns not situated on the main Maó-Ciutadella road.
+Situated in the central south of Menorca, Es Migjorn Gran is one of the principal towns not situated on the main Mahón–Ciutadella road.

 Demographics

 The municipality is very sparsely populated, with only one major resort and an inland town.